 - If your site doesn’t come with fresh and updated content, Google will think twice before indexing your data.

-What Pages Should You Add in Your XML Sitemap?
+What Pages Should You Include in Your XML Sitemap?

-XML sitemap gives a clue how data is mapped out on your website.
+XML sitemap gives a clue about how data is mapped out on your website.